snowghost24/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-This is my first attempt at a basic portfolio made responsive to different screen sizes without a css framework.
+In this repo I recreated my basic portfolio but made it responsive to different screen sizes using media queries.
+The objective was to create a responsive website without using a css framework.